chamuel51/mvn-java8-quickstart/README.md

 Java console application to be used as starting point in a Scrum workshop.
 If you know maven, you'll be familiar with the project structure.
 The only unfamiliar thing is that the main package was shortened just to `callsprocessor` to reduce typing.

 # Tools and Prerequisites #
 This project was created using `Apache Maven 3` quickstart archetype [Maven Quickstart Archetype](https://maven.apache.org/archetypes/maven-archetype-quickstart/).
 So you need to install maven 3 in order to handle common build tasks.
+You also need Java JDK 8 or later.
+Before starting you need all the following three programs on our path: mvn, java, javac.
+Test those with:
+* `mvn --version`
+* `java -version`
+* `javac -version`

+## IDE ##
+The project can be edited with a simple editor like Visual Studio Code, with Java plugins installed.
+Remember that Eclipse and IntelliJ IDEA consume a lot of system resources.

 # Common Tasks #